ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Experiment

 \section{Experiment}

-We evaluate \mname\ across two dimensions: (1) simulation environment performance, validating that GBDT-based outcome predictors achieve sufficient accuracy to serve as reliable feedback oracles, and (2) \mname Agent optimization quality, demonstrating that our multi-agent system successfully redesigns failed trials through iterative learning.
+We evaluate \mname\ across two dimensions: (1) simulation environment performance, validating that simulation environment achieve sufficient accuracy to serve as reliable feedback oracles, and (2) Agent optimization quality, demonstrating that our multi-agent system successfully redesigns failed trials through iterative learning.